ahmadnab/rag-qa-system/tests/README.md

-# Note : There were couple of issue while automating the entire RAG autmation flow through API, that's why I've used the UI approach and have validated the API's separately.
+## Note : There were couple of issue while automating the entire RAG response validation flow through API, that's why I've used the UI approach and have validated the API's separately.
 I've had a great deal of help from AI while crating this automation suite and have learned a lot in this process.
 I've documented all the learnings in a separate document.

 # RAG Application Test Suite